Skip to content

 See Build or attach a financial case for how the NPV/IRR/payback figures are produced.

-• Attribution windows are long.
-The benefits of a platform migration or a transformation arrive over years, tangled up with everything else the organisation did in the meantime.
+The benefits of a platform migration or a transformation arrive over years.
+They tangle with everything else the organisation did in the meantime.

-• Causal chains are contested.
-Whether the uplift came from this investment, the market, a reorganisation, or three other projects, is a matter of argument — not arithmetic.
+Did the uplift come from this investment, the market, a reorganisation or three other programmes?
+That is argument, not arithmetic.

-A calculator that emits one realised number where all of that subtlety lives isn’t a precision instrument — it’s a polite fiction with a green tick, and a green tick is exactly what a steering committee trusts without interrogating.
-The forward target is a stated assumption you can argue with; a realised score pretends the argument is settled.
-So against the target, Tollgate’s signal is judgement, not a recomputed measurement.
+A tool that emits one realised number where all that subtlety lives isn’t a precision instrument.
+It’s a polite fiction with a green tick.
+And a green tick is exactly what a steering committee trusts without interrogating.
+The forward target is a stated assumption you can argue with.
+A live realised score pretends the argument is settled.
+That’s governance theatre: the appearance of measurement stands in for the judgement no one actually made.

-What Tollgate holds instead: the target and the prose pair
+What Tollgate holds instead — the target and the prose pair

-Section titled “What Tollgate holds instead: the target and the prose pair”
+Section titled “What Tollgate holds instead — the target and the prose pair”

 The case file carries both the computed figures and the words.
 Two prose artefacts sit beside the financial case:

 • Return expected — authored at Approval, in the sponsor’s own words: what this is for, beyond the number.
-Immutable thereafter.

 Failures are preserved more carefully than successes